hristotanev/.dotfiles/README.md

   ![Maintainance](https://img.shields.io/badge/actively%20maintained-yes-success?style=for-the-badge&logo=appveyor)
 </div>

-## Prerequisites
+## Requirements
-### Packages
 * [rcm](https://github.com/thoughtbot/rcm) - a free and open source dotfile management tool developed by [Thoughtbot](https://thoughtbot.com/)

+## Pre-installation
+Remember to back-up all the configuration you already have before running the installer.

 ## Installation
 To link all dotfiles and set up all the configuration necessary simply run the following command in your terminal:

 `sh -c "$(curl -fsSL https://raw.githubusercontent.com/hristotanev/.dotfiles/main/install.sh)"`

-## Remove dotfiles and configuration
+## Remove dotfiles and other configuration
-In order to remove all dotfile and configuration run `rcdn` from your home directory.
+In order to remove all dotfiles and configurations, run `rcdn` from your home directory.